 EMC ScaleIO is a software-only solution that uses application hosts’ local disks to realize a virtual SAN that is comparable to or better than external SAN storage, but at a fraction of the cost and complexity.
 The lightweight software components of ScaleIO are installed on the application hosts alongside applications like databases and hypervisors, as well as shared-everything applications.

-Breaking traditional barriers of storage scalability, ECS scales out to hundreds and thousands of nodes.
+Breaking traditional barriers of storage scalability, ScaleIO scales out to hundreds and thousands of nodes.
 The parallel architecture and distributed volume layout deliver a massively parallel system where I/O operations do not fly via a central point.
 As a result, performance can scale linearly with the number of application servers and disks.

-ECS natively supports all the leading Linux distributions and hypervisors; works agnostically with any SSD or HDD, regardless of type, model, or speed; and runs on x86, ARM, and other chipsets—giving organizations complete freedom of choice.
+ScaleIO natively supports all the leading Linux distributions and hypervisors; works agnostically with any SSD or HDD, regardless of type, model, or speed; and runs on x86, ARM, and other chipsets—giving organizations complete freedom of choice.

 For more information on the architecture of EMC ScaleIO click here to read the EMC ScaleIO Architectural and Functional Overview.